 Once you have retired, you can also continue to work.
-And you don't have to make social security contributions.

 If you want to make use of your retirement to move to another country, you can take advantage of the special conditions for living in European Union (EU) countries.
 In countries outside the European Union, the conditions will depend on the existing agreements.